odhondt/PolSAR-BLF/README.md

-# PolSAR-BLF: Iterative Bilateral Filtering of Polarimetric SAR data.
+## PolSAR-BLF: Iterative Bilateral Filtering of Polarimetric SAR data.

 - This C++ code implements the method described in the paper:

 [1] D'Hondt, O., Guillaso, S. and Hellwich, O. **Iterative Bilateral Filtering of Polarimetric SAR Data**, _Selected Topics in Applied Earth Observations and Remote Sensing, IEEE Journal of, 2013, 6, 1628-1639_

+- If you use this code in a publication or public presentation, please cite the above reference.

 - This code is based on the C++ CImg library http://cimg.sourceforge.net/ and uses Eigen http://eigen.tuxfamily.org for matrix computations.

-## Installation
+### Installation

 - CImg is included in this distribution as it consists in a single header file `CImg.h`.